 Business-type activities.
-The business-type activities of the Township decreased their net position by \$780,359.
-This decrease, along with the increase in the net position of the governmental activities, reflects a 6% increase in the total Township's net position.
-This increase is the result of planned reductions in spending as a result Covid-19, unanticipated real estate transfer taxes, and the American Rescue Plan monies.
+The business-type activities of the Township decreased their net position by \$212,096.
+This decrease, along with the increase in the net position of the governmental activities, reflects a 3.8% increase in the total Township's net position.
+This increase is the result of planned reductions in spending as a result Covid-19, unanticipated real estate transfer taxes, unanticipated earned income tax revenue and the receipt and recognition of American Rescue Plan monies.
+This would have been higher if not for unforeseen road construction costs and other overages in capital projects.